Local Travel Guide to Sukhumvit Thonglor

-Within the market, you'll be able to find all sorts of specialty food and drinks.
+Within the market, you'll be able to find all sorts of speciality food and drinks.
 Many shops specialize in singular goods and their derivatives.
-Egg My God, for example specializes in eggs, of course, and dairy.
+Egg My God, for example specialises in eggs, of course, and dairy.
 Summerbees sells icecream, and The Beer Cap has a huge variety of beer.

 The village features several shops scattered amongst an indoor garden.
 Here, you'll be able to find plants, jewelry, a specialty music boutique, waffles, and an intricate desert bar.